A Butler County, Ohio Unitarian Universalist Timeline

 1835 — Universalist minister Rev. Robert Smith of Philadelphia preached in old Methodist chapel at Hamilton (then used as schoolroom).
 Public lectures given on Universalism.
 Universalists allowed other churches use of their facilities for discussions, in spite of those churches’ opposition to Universalism.

-1836 — Jacob Matthias of the Hamilton church made Hamilton’s postmaster.
+1836 — Universalist Jacob Matthias made Hamilton’s postmaster.

 1840 — Fairfield (Indiana) Universalist Society formed.

-1842 — Union Universalist Society formed (near Contreras).
-Hamilton Fellowship services regularly attended by 100 congregants.
+1842 — Union Universalist Society founded (near Contreras, Ohio, a now-defunct hamlet west of Oxford near Indiana border).
+Hamilton Universalist Fellowship services regularly attended by 100 congregants.

 1852 — Hamilton Universalists built large church (“an imposing edifice”) at the southwest corner of High and Front Streets (currently parking lot of Presbyterian Church of Hamilton) and formed Sunday School.
 Schoolhouse No. 10, with Universalist teacher, built to meet needs of Bunker Hill Universalist Society families.